annetutil/annet/docs/usage/tutorial.rst

           stp.Stp(store),
       ]

-Look at diff and patch
+Look at the diff and patch:

 .. code:: diff